 For the best value ride, we recommend getting yourself a Salzburg Card.
-Many tourist-friendly cities around the world have visitor cards which, for a fixed fee either covers the cost of entry to a handful of attractions or offers discounts.
+Many tourist-friendly cities around the world have visitor cards that, for a fixed fee, either covers the cost of entry to a handful of attractions or offers discounts.
 Salzburg’s offering is by far the best we’ve ever found, providing inclusive access to all of Salzburg’s major attractions, unlimited use of public transport and discounts on concerts and excursions.

 Jade and I used our Salzburg Cards to get ourselves all the way from the city centre to the lower terminus of the Untersbergbahn by bus and then up the mountain.
 Individually, this would have cost around €24 each, around the same price as an off-season 24-hour Salzburg card.
 So even if you only intended on visiting Untersberg and one other attraction whilst visiting Salzburg, you’d save money buying a Salzburg Card.

 As we approached the pylon, the mountain felt like it was within touching distance.
 Suddenly, it felt like we were moving much quicker than before, though it was just an illusion of proximity.
 We crested what we thought was the summit, but discovered we were actually only half way there.
 Passengers audibly gasped as the mountain dropped away from us again and a huge cavern-like drop was revealed.

 Upon arrival at the Geiereck spur, we both noticed two things.
 Firstly, it was much colder than it was 8 minutes before.
 We were glad we had anticipated this and put on some extra layers.
 Secondly, the views were breathtakingly spectacular.
 We had visited on a clear morning.
 Cloud was building, climbing mysteriously up the sides of the mountain face towards us, but still the views were wonderful.
 We could see Salzburg sprawling out into the countryside like a spider’s web to the north.
 To the north-west, we could see the farm lands of Bavaria stretching out to the horizon.